How to regain our attention span and resist "attention fracking"

 - Alexandria Hoang, director of learning and education at the M.K.
 Gandhi Institute for Nonviolence

-- Peter Schimidt, program director of the Strother School of Radical Attention
+- Peter Schmidt, program director of the Strother School of Radical Attention

-Then in our second hour, the Dady brothers came of age in Rochester's old Tenth Ward, blending their Irish roots with a love for their city and neighborhood.
-Their music was always distinctively and obviously Irish to its core, but their story is about what it means to hold on to that identity while building a new American story.
-"Ethnic endurance" is the phrase used by author Christopher Shannon, who brings the Dady brothers to the page in "Singing from the Heart."
-We discuss it all with Shannon and with John Dady.
-Our guests: